As more and more teams shift to remote or flexible work from home (WFH) to combat the spread of

 Sometimes children can’t help stopping by your working space.
 In this case, ask them to help you with some easy tasks, for example, with packaging.

-5. Keep your office in a “ready” state
+5. Keep your office in a ready state

-Keeping your office in a “ready” state essentially means that you have all the necessary equipment to get to work when you walk into the office each morning.
+Keeping your office in a ready state essentially means that you have all the necessary equipment to get to work when you walk into the office each morning.

-Some ways to keep this “ready” state are:
+Some ways to keep this ready state are:

-• Create a to-do list the night before.
-This way, you know exactly what to do the moment you walk into the office.
+to-do list the night before.
+This way, you know exactly what to do the moment you walk into the office. - Keep a clean work environment, so you don’t waste time

-• Keep everything you need within arms’ reach.
+de-cluttering before getting down to work.
+Use drawers, baskets, or shelf organizers to keep your workspace clean. - Keep everything you need within arms’ reach.
 This way, you minimize distractions and keep yourself focused on work.

-• Have a switched on computer, so you don’t have to wait for the startup process
+- Have a switched on computer, so you don’t have to wait for the startup process

 Understand that you’re at your most productive when you first start work.
-If you waste this time on mundane tasks — cleaning the office area, figuring out your to-do list — you’ll waste this prime productivity.
+If you waste this time on mundane tasks — cleaning the office area, figuring out your

 6. Use special apps